Six Flags (1961–2024): Rebranding of Premier Parks under Six Flags name

 In their 1999 annual report, Premier Parks announced that they would rebrand under the Six Flags, Inc. name.
-The company also announced an additional four parks (two in the United States, and two international parks) would rebrand under the Six Flags brand - Geauga Lake becoming Six Flags Ohio, Riverside Park becoming Six Flags New England, Walibi Flevo becoming Six Flags Holland and Reino Aventura becoming Six Flags Mexico.
+The company also announced an additional four parks (two in the United States, and two international parks) would rebrand under the Six Flags brand – Geauga Lake becoming Six Flags Ohio, Riverside Park becoming Six Flags New England, Walibi Flevo becoming Six Flags Holland and Reino Aventura becoming Six Flags Mexico.
 The rebrands of all four parks coincided with the addition of Warner Bros. properties.
+The corporate name-change occurred on July 5, 2000.
 In December 2000, Wild Waves and Enchanted Village in Federal Way, Washington was added to the Six Flags family when its owner Jeff Stock sold his shares of the park for $19.3 million.

 On January 10, 2001, Six Flags announced that they had reached an agreement with Anheuser-Busch to purchase SeaWorld Ohio for $110 million.
 The deal would allow Six Flags to merge the former park with Six Flags Ohio alongside its campground properties and nearby hotels to form a massive entertainment complex.
 After the purchase was completed, the entire complex was rebranded under the name of Six Flags Worlds of Adventure, and was positioned to compete against northern Ohio's Cedar Point.
 On January 15, Six Flags European Parks announced that they would rebrand Walibi Wavre as Six Flags Belgium for the 2001 season with the addition of the Warner Bros. properties.
 The rebranding would not apply to water park Aqualibi, which would keep its name.
 In May 2001, Six Flags expanded to the Canadian market by negotiating a deal with the city of Montreal to operate La Ronde in Montreal, Quebec, Canada.
 Six Flags acquired the assets of the park and has a long-term contract to lease the land from the city.

 In April 2002, Warner Bros.
 Movie World Madrid opened to the public, adding another park to the Six Flags portfolio.
 The park was constructed as a joint venture between Six Flags, Warner Bros., and the City of Madrid, with Six Flags holding a minority stake and park operations.
 In August 2002, Six Flags purchased the lease operations to Jazzland in New Orleans for $22 million and rebranded it as Six Flags New Orleans for the 2003 season with the addition of the Warner Bros. properties.
 For 2003, Walibi Schtroumpf would see a name change to Walibi Lorraine after the contract to use The Smurfs characters was not renewed.